thomasdelorge/Plex2StreamingServices/README.md

 │       About Time (2013).mkv
 ```
 - Move the .ps1 file into the directory containing all your movie and start

+## Option 2 : searching into plex movies
+- Complete setup and start the script
+- WARN : by default, request plex api in library 1 > I'll update this later :)

 ## Screenshots
 ![alt text](https://github.com/thomasdelorge/Plex2StreamingServices/blob/main/screenshot.jpg?raw=true "Console screenshot")